 We are celebrating our 75th anniversary as British Council in the Netherlands in 2020-21 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
-Watch the personal stories from Marleen Geertsma and Henriette Louwerse, and expand the boxes below to read the full stories by Jane Fenoulhet, Alexander Rinnooy Kan and Simon Smits.
-New stories will be added in the months to come.
+Watch the video messages by Marleen Geertsma and Henriette Louwerse and expand the boxes below to read the full stories by Simon Smits, Hannah Mason, Karel Philipsen and Joost Röselaers.

 75 UK-NL Stories - Language

 Upon finishing grammar school in the mid-seventies my plan was to study English in Amsterdam.
 The plan failed: at that time there was a 'numerus fixus' for English and fate (i.e. a lottery) decided against me.
 What now?
 Enter British Council, advising me to take a Proficiency Course in English at Luton Polytechnic!

 Off I went on the Hook-to-Harwich ferry on an early Sunday morning, arriving in Luton late in the evening.
 As the Poly Admin office handling the allocation of digs only opened on Monday morning, I had to find a place for the night.
 I stepped into a little pub called The Cooper’s Arms, which as it turned out had only one room, with six beds.
 The landlady assured me, however, that I would the only occupant that night.

 Before retiring I had a drink at the bar and was soon engaged in a lively conversation (about football, what else) with some regular customers.
 When I told them the purpose of my stay, one of them pointed at his mate and said: “Blimey, your English is better than his” which, of course, boosted my self-confidence.

 The next morning I woke up to find a second guest in my six-bed room.
 It turned out to be one of my interlocutors of the previous night, incapacitated by an over-enthusiastic intake of Lager.